 So I broke my meat fast.

 Last week I took my brother out to a Brazilian Steakhouse.
-To train for this event (which I referred to as “The Meat Olympics”) I ate meat at least once a day for the four days prior.
+To train for “The Meat Olympics”, I ate meat at least once a day for the four days prior to the event.

 Sunday the 26th was the first day I could have anything besides raw unprocessed plants, so I went to Central Market for the Jalapeño Cheddar Potatoes and on a whim ordered breakfast sausage.
 I was in the restroom for the rest of the day.